Necessary cookies

 Cookies that are used to analyze how you as a visitor use our website, which in turn helps us to improve the website.

-1.4 million hectares of forest land were voluntary set-asides during 2022 and the certified area was 14.8 million hectares.
-Both voluntary set-asides and certified area increased marginally since 2021, according to the Swedish Forest Agency’s statistics.
+1.4 million hectares of forest land were voluntary set-aside during 2024 and the area covered by certification schemes was 14.7 million hectares.
+The voluntary set-aside area has increased and the certified area decreased marginally since 2023, according to the Swedish Forest Agency’s statistics.

-Latest statistics from the Swedish Forest Agency show that the area notified for felling in April was 14 percent larger than in April 2022.
-The area of applications for permits for final felling in montane forests was however just over one third as large as the same month last year.
+The latest statistics from the Swedish Forest Agency show that the area notified or applied for felling in April increased 22 percent, compared to April 2024.
+The area regarding applications for permits for felling in montane forests increased 56 percent, compared to the same month last year.

-The roundwood prices on delivery timber increased for both sawlog and pulpwood during the first quarter of 2023 in comparison with the fourth quarter of 2022.
-The sawlog price increased by 1 percent and pulpwood by almost 4 percent.
+The roundwood prices increased for both sawlog and pulpwood during the first quarter of 2025 in comparison with the fourth quarter of 2024.
+The sawlog price increased by 11 percent and pulpwood by 5 percent.
+This is shown in the Swedish Forest Agency's statistics on roundwood prices for delivery timber.